tocttou/hacker-blog/_posts/2020-12-21-My-Current-Routine.md

 published: true
 ---

 Recently, I've been about as productive as I've ever been.
 One reason for this is my current routine, which can roughly be described as "systematize literally everything".
+I currently work from home.
 Here's a snapshot of what my routine currently looks like.

 * Monday-Saturday
   * ~0800: wake up